pentagi-oss/pentagi/README.md

 > [!NOTE]
 > The first run can take a while as dependencies and docker images need to be downloaded to setup the backend environment.

+#### Frontend

+Run the command(s) in `frontend` folder:
+- Run `npm install` to install the dependencies
+- Run `npm run dev` to run the web app
+- Run `npm run build` to build the web app

+Navigate to the displayed development server address in your web browser.

 ## 🏗️ Building